 Our advice: Unless the work you need is covered by a new-car warranty or manufacturer recall, use an independent shop, not a dealership.

 Except for getting free in-warranty repairs, there’s little reason to use a dealer’s repair shop.
-Many consumers believe dealers have access to proprietary knowledge, sophisticated diagnostic software, and better tools than independent garages.
+Many consumers falsely believe that dealer mechanics have access to proprietary knowledge, sophisticated diagnostic software, and better tools than independent garages.
 That’s not true.
-Both kinds of shops subscribe to the same databases—for example, Identifix and ShopKey—that detail repair instructions, diagrams, and news from manufacturers.
+Both kinds of shops subscribe to the same databases that detail repair instructions, diagrams, and news from manufacturers.
 Although many car dealerships feature spacious, nifty-looking workstations, independents have access to the same tools and equipment.
-Despite what dealerships would have you believe, local garages can access the same information, software, and equipment.

 Dealers’ quality scores may suffer somewhat because they tackle harder jobs.
 They argue that they get blamed for manufacturing defects, tend to work on new cars (which owners are pickier about), and get jobs too difficult for independents to handle.
 But after analyzing actual success rates on emissions-related repairs (as evaluated by state inspectors), we find independents perform substantially better than dealerships.

 Another way to gauge shop quality is to check on mechanic training.
 To become certified by the National Institute for Automotive Service Excellence (ASE), a mechanic must have worked in the automotive service field for at least two years and pass at least one of the tests offered by ASE.
-A technician can become certified in any or all of nine automotive service categories.
-Certification is not easy—about one-third of the tests taken are failed—but nearly 200,000 automobile repair technicians nationwide are currently certified.
-Technicians who become certified in eight of the nine categories receive Master Technician certification, which nearly 70,000 mechanics across the country have.
+A technician can become certified in any or all of several automotive service categories.
+Certification is not easy—about one-third of the tests taken are failed—but according to ASE about 250,000 automobile repair technicians nationwide are currently certified.
+Technicians who pass eight of ASE’s nine automotive and light truck tests receive Master Technician certification, which nearly 55,000 mechanics across the country have.
 To remain certified, technicians must pass recertification exams every five years.

 Because the ASE program seems well-conceived and well-managed, we advise you to use a certified mechanic.
-But keep in mind that while ASE certification establishes that mechanics are competent, it doesn’t tell you anything about their diligence and honesty.
-And even if all of a shop’s mechanics are ASE-certified, that doesn’t ensure they’re great at communicating with customers.
+But keep in mind that while ASE certification may indicate competent mechanics, it doesn’t tell you anything about their diligence, honesty, or ability to communicate with customers.

 Become a Smarter Consumer Get free, expert advice delivered to your inbox every Wednesday when you sign up for the Weekly Checklist newsletter.